 As I prepare to send my middle kiddo to kindergarten, I’m flooded with memories of sending my oldest child just two years ago.
 I had no idea what to expect and couldn’t picture how starting school would change our daily lives.
-What post-school afternoon routines would we develop???
+What post-school afternoon routines would we develop?
 What would my role in her education look like, and how could I help her be as successful as possible?
-I used to be a teacher!
-Why did figuring out kindergarten suddenly feel so new and difficult?
-All the while balancing uniform laundry, packing two snacks and a lunch each day, making sure she made it out the door with everything she needed and well rested with a good breakfast?
+(I used to be a teacher!
+Why did figuring out kindergarten suddenly feel so new and difficult?)
+How would I manage uniform laundry, packing two snacks and a lunch each day, making sure she made it out the door with everything she needed AND well-rested with a good breakfast in her?
 I felt the world on my shoulders and wasn’t entirely sure what I really needed to know about sending my first kid into the world of full-time school.

 This second time around I am applying the lessons I’ve learned from sending my oldest to school.
 I know our school and have learned its systems.
 I am more confident in my role as a support system, and I have had some time and space between kids to realize what really matters in launching a kid into their educational career.
 Let me share the small bits of wisdom I have gleaned thus far:

 I remember as a teacher walking down the hall for carpool and seeing all the little kinder babies lined up with their backpacks.
 Blank stares and droopy eyelids, so obviously tired from a week of new routines and expectations and no naps.
 I saw this same tiredness in my own child when she was in kindergarten.
 She was cranky at the end of the day, resisting and rebelling against expectations at home, and on the weekends she needed a nap to rest and recharge.

 Plan for no plans